tomjoht/tomjoht.github.io/README.md

-# Blog files for I'd Rather Be Writing

-This is the Jekyll site for idratherbewriting.com.
+This is the code repository for https://idratherbewriting.com/.
+This site contains both my blog on technical writing and a course on API documentation.
+The API documentation course contains many tutorials, best practices, and other how-tos for writing API documentation.